 2014 2013 Change %

-IFRS £11.8bn £9.7bn 22
+ĪFRS £11.8bn £9.7bn 22

 EEV £29.2bn £24.9bn 17

 2014% 2013%

 Return on IFRS shareholders' funds 6 26 23

 Return on embedded value 6 16 19

 2014 2013 Change %

-EEV shareholders' funds per share (including goodwill attributable to shareholders) 1,136 p 971p 17
+EEV shareholders' funds per share (including goodwill attributable to

+shareholders) 1,136 p 971p 17

-EEV shareholders' funds per share (excluding goodwill attributable to shareholders) 1,079 p 914p 18
+EEV shareholders' funds per share (excluding goodwill attributable to

+shareholders) 1,079 p 914p 18
-The 2014 EEV results of the Group are presented on a post-tax basis and, accordingly 2013 results are shown on a comparable basis.
-2

-After Asia development costs.

-3 Underlying free surplus generated comprises underlying free surplus generated from the Group's long-term business (net of investment in new business) and that generated from asset management operations.
-In addition, following its reclassification as held for sale during 2013, operating results exclude the result of the Japan Life insurance business.
-4
+- The 2014 EEV results of the Group are presented on a post-tax basis and, accordingly 2013 results are shown on a comparable basis. - After Asia development costs. - Underlying free surplus generated comprises underlying free surplus generated from the Group's long-term business (net of investment in new business) and that generated from asset management operations.
+In addition, following its reclassification as held for sale during 2013, operating results exclude the result of the Japan Life insurance business. - Estimated.

-4 Estimated.
 5 The methodology and assumptions used in calculating the economic capital result are set out in note II (c) of Additional unaudited financial information.
-The economic 5 The methodology and assumptions used in calculating the economic capital result are set out in note II (c) of Additional unaudited financial information.
-The economic capital ratio is based on outputs from the Group's Solvency II internal model which will be subject to Prudential Regulation Authority review and approval before its formal adoption in 2016.
-We remain on track to submit our Solvency II internal model to the Prudential Regulation Authority for approval in 2015 but given the degree of uncertainty remaining these economic capital disclosures should not be interpreted as outputs from an approved internal model.

-6 Operating profit after tax and non-controlling interests, as a percentage of opening shareholders' funds.
+The economic The methodology and assumptions used in calculating the economic capital result are set out in note II (c) of Additional unaudited financial information.
+The economic capital result are set out in note II (c) of Additional unaudited financial information.
+The economic capital result are set out in note II (c) of Additional unaudited financial information.
+The economic capital result are set out in note II (c) of Additional unaudited financial information.
+The economic capital result are set out in note II (c) of Additional unaudited financial information. formal adoption in 2016.
+We remain on track to submit our Solvency II internal model to the Prudential Regulation Authority for approval in 2015 but given the degree of uncertainty remaining these economic capital disclosures should not be interpreted as outputs from an approved internal model. - Operating profit after tax and non-controlling interests, as a percentage of opening shareholders' funds.